semgrep/semgrep-docs/docs/faq.md

 Semgrep Team and Enterprise are best for larger organizations that require dedicated support and advanced functionality.

-You can find more on our [pricing page](https://semgrep.dev/pricing).
+You can find more on the [pricing page](https://semgrep.dev/pricing).

 #### How many seats do I need?